Environmental indicators

 Water quality

 The Group is committed to protect the water quality of water courses and natural water bodies in concession areas.
-Effluent is never discharged into rivers or watercourses and any water discharged by the group is kept well below the statutory threshold for biological oxygen demand (BOD) and chemical oxygen demand (COD).
-Biogas facilities and Composting systems are in place to utilise mill effluent.
+Palm oil mill effluent (POME) is utilised for composting, biogas production and land application.
+It is not discharged into rivers or water courses and is treated to reduce the biological oxygen demand and chemical oxygen demand before being used for land application.

 Riparian reserves